 If that guess was right, then you’re sure on the right page.
 In the next few paragraphs, you’d learn about how the Schlage Connect pairs with other smart devices and more.
 Let’s begin!

-The quick answer to whether Schlage Connect needs a hub is yes.
+Short answer: yes!
 Schlage Connect Smart Deadbolt uses Z-Wave for connectivity, meaning it requires a compatible hub to connect to your Wi-Fi-based smartphone and other smart devices—for remote control.

 Using a Smart Lock with a Hub: What You Should Know